mupif/mupif/doc/source/userman.rst

    Typical control flow with resource allocation using ModelServer.

-The status of individual job managers can be monitored with the jobManStatus.py script, located in tools subdirectory of the platform distribution.
+The status of individual model servers can be monitored with the jobManStatus.py script, located in tools subdirectory of the platform distribution.
 This script displays the status of individual jobs currently running, including their run time and user information.
 The